ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 | Partial reliability | Always supported         |
 | Pooling support     | Always supported         |
 | Connection mobility | Implementation-dependent |
-{: #properties title="Transport properties of Http3Transport"}
+{: #properties title="Transport properties of WebTransport over HTTP/3"}

 # Security Considerations

-Http3Transport satisfies all of the security requirements imposed by [QUIC-TRANSPORT] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the client is potentially untrusted.
+WebTransport over HTTP/3 satisfies all of the security requirements imposed by [OVERVIEW] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the client is potentially untrusted.
 Since HTTP/3 is QUIC-based, a lot of the analysis in [WEBTRANSPORT-QUIC] applies here.

-Http3Transport requires explicit opt-in through the use of a QUIC transport parameter; this avoids potential protocol confusion attacks by ensuring the HTTP/3 server explicitly supports it.
+WebTransport over HTTP/3 requires explicit opt-in through the use of a QUIC transport parameter; this avoids potential protocol confusion attacks by ensuring the HTTP/3 server explicitly supports it.
 It also requires the use of the Origin header, providing the server with the ability to deny access to Web-based clients that do not originate from a trusted origin.

-Just like HTTP/3 itself, Http3Transport pools traffic to different origins within a single connection.
+Just like HTTP traffic going over HTTP/3, WebTransport pools traffic to different origins within a single connection.
 Different origins imply different trust domains, meaning that the implementations have to treat each transport as potentially hostile towards others on the same connection.
 One potential attack is a